 At eBrand Promotion, we normally do 50% at commencement and 50% when the project is completed and the client is satisfied.
 Over the years, I’ve come to find out that most first time clients find this a bit more satisfactory.
 But subsequent jobs, some even end up sending 100% of the development fee upfront.

-QUESTION 24: How much does it cost to design website
+QUESTION 24: How much does it cost to design a website

-If you want to know in details how much it costs to design a website in Nigeria click here.
-I explained it there in details with prices.
+If you want to know in detail how much it costs to design a website in Nigeria click here.
+I explained it there in detail with prices.

 I specifically left this question for last.
 You should also do the same if you want to hire a good web designer in Nigeria.

 I get a lot of calls on a daily basis from potential clients and some of them use this as their opening line.
 It should not be so.
 Some of them are people who follow me online and already know my level of competence while some others know next to nothing about whether I can even deliver on the job or not.
 Yet, the first thing they ask is the price.